MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

 - Take pictures about 1 meter apart while circling the object.

-- If it is possible, maintain a perpendicular location to the subject while taking photos.
+- If possible, maintain a perpendicular location to the object while taking photos.

-- If the subject is large, move in a lateral motion from one end of the object to the other, changing the height with each pass until you feel you've captured all surfaces.
+- If the object is large, move in a lateral motion from one end of the object to the other, changing the height with each pass until you've captured all surfaces.

 ## Set preferences